cockroachdb/docs/src/current/v24.3/ldap-authentication.md

 ### Prerequisites

-- An LDAP or Active Directory server.
+- An LDAP-compatible directory service, such as Microsoft Entra ID or Active Directory.
 - Network connectivity on port 636 for LDAPS.
 - A service account (bind DN) with permissions to search the directory for basic information about users and groups.
 For example, in Microsoft Entra ID, a [service principal](https://learn.microsoft.com/en-us/entra/architecture/secure-service-accounts) with the Directory Readers role.
 - The LDAP server's CA certificate, if using a custom CA not already trusted by the CockroachDB host.